insin/newforms/docs/overview.rst

    errors held by a bound Form.

-   BoundFields provide functions for using these together to render the different conponents required to display a field -- its label, form inputs and validation error messages -- as well as exposing the constituent parts of each of these should you wish to fully customise every aspect of form display.
+   BoundFields provide functions for using these together to render the different components required to display a field -- its label, form inputs and validation error messages -- as well as exposing the constituent parts of each of these should you wish to fully customise every aspect of form display.